 For a copy of the complete policy, see the Financial Aid website under "Policies" .

-Re-apply Each Year - Students need to re-apply for aid each year by filing an updated FAFSA after January 1.
+Change Requests - Requests for changes in your award may cause a delay in receiving financial aid funds.
+Allow 10 to 15 working days for a change to be processed.Re-apply Each Year - Students need to re-apply for aid each year by filing an updated FAFSA after January 1.
 Priority filing deadline is April 15 for the most advantageous aid.

 Special Programs for MN Residents - Minnesota residents should be sure they have completed the MN Reciprocity Form for the appropriate academic year.
-Students may apply for reciprocity using the Web site: www.getreadyforcollege.org Those not approved for reciprocity will be assessed tuition at the non-resident rate.
+Students may apply for reciprocity using the Online Tuition Reciprocity Application .
+Those not approved for reciprocity will be assessed tuition at the non-resident rate.

 The SELF Loan is available only to Minnesota residents.
 Interest must be paid on a quarterly basis and the loan requires a co-signer.
 Although this loan is not need-based, a FAFSA must be completed.
 Entrance counseling and applications are available on-line at: www.uwec.edu/finaid/aid/SelfLoan.htm

 Student Work Experience

 On-Campus - There are two kinds of student employment on-campus - "Federal Work Study" and "Non-Federal Employment".
 Non-federal student employment positions are open to all UW-Eau Claire students.
 A work study award allow students to also apply for work study positions that are available both on-campus and in community service positions off-campus.
-Open positions are posted on the on-line Job Board.

 Off-campus - The University maintains a Job Location and Develpment Program that develops hundreds of part-time jobs in the local community each year, as well as summer positions.
 Those jobs are opened to any UW-Eau Claire student.